c3333/cpp-docs.de-de/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### <a name="remarks"></a>Bemerkungen

-## <a name="cmfcpropertygridctrlisdescriptionarea"></a><a name="isdescriptionarea"></a>CMFCPropertyGridCtrl::IsDescriptionArea
+## <a name="cmfcpropertygridctrlisdescriptionarea"></a><a name="isdescriptionarea"></a> Cmfcpropertygridctrl:: isdescriptionarea

-Gibt an, ob der Beschreibungsbereich des Eigenschaftenrastersteuerelements angezeigt wird.
+Gibt an, ob der Beschreibungs Bereich des Eigenschaften Raster-Steuer Elements angezeigt wird.

 ```
 BOOL IsDescriptionArea() const;